-Reinhardt utilizes R & R Towing of Canton for impoundment services.
-Their address is: 130 Longview Dr., Canton, GA, their phone number is 770-720-6200, and their website is: www.rrtowing.net.
-They maintain 7-day a week business hours of 9:00 a.m. to 5:00 p.m.; however, impounded vehicles may be retrieved 24 hours a day, 7 days a week by calling their number on Saturday, Sunday and National Holidays during daylight hours by appointment.
+Reinhardt utilizes Mauldin Body Shop, Inc. of Canton for impoundment services.
+Their address is: 143 Butterworth Rd., Canton, GA, their phone number is 770-479-4851.
+They maintain Monday through Friday business hours of 8:30 a.m. to 5:30 p.m.; however, impounded vehicles may be retrieved by calling their number on Saturday, Sunday and National Holidays during daylight hours by appointment.

-The impoundment fee charged by R & R is within the limits set by the GA Public Service Commission 515-16-15-.03(2) in accordance with GA law, OCGA Sec 44-1-13 which is currently a minimum $125.
-If the owner of a vehicle arrives before R & R Towing has left the premises with the vehicle, R & R will release the vehicle to the owner once the owner produces the ignition key; however,the owner will be required to pay an operator fee of $50.
-If the owner/operator is unable to produce the ignition key or the operator fee, the vehicle will be towed to the impound lot.
+The impoundment fee charged by Mauldin Body Shop is within the limits set by the GA Public Service Commission 515-16-15-.03(2) in accordance with GA law, OCGA Sec 44-1-13 which is currently a minimum $125.
+If the owner of a vehicle arrives before Mauldin Body Shop has left the premises with the vehicle, Mauldin will release the vehicle to the owner once the owner produces the ignition key; however,the owner will be required to pay an operator fee of $50.
+If the owner/operator is unable to produce the ignition key or the operator fee, the vehicle will be impounded to the tow lot.

 In the event a driver who receives a parking citation wishes to appeal the citation based on valid exigent circumstances, he or she may do so by following these procedures:

-The Parking Appeal forms are located at the Public Safety office, located in the East Apartments.
-The violator has 7 (seven) calendar days from the date of the citation to complete the appeal form at the Public Safety Office in order for the appeal to be considered by the Appeals Committee.
+Appeal forms are available in the Public Safety office located on the lower level of the East Apartments.
+The violator has 7 (seven) calendar days from the date of the citation to bring the appeal form to the Public Safety Office in order for the appeal to be considered by the Appeals Board.
 The citation fine is automatically sent to the Business Office for accrual to your account.
-The Appeals Committee regularly reviews appealed citations to determine whether to approve, reduce, or deny the appeal.
-The Appeals Committee’s decision is final and binding.
-If the Committee elects to reduce or dismiss your citation, your account will be credited for that amount.
-This Committee is composed of staff and students.
-The violator will be notified by email of the decision of the Appeals Committee.
+The Appeals Board regularly reviews appealed citations to determine whether to grant or deny the appeal.
+The Appeals Board’s decision is final and binding.
+If the Board elects to reduce or dismiss your citation, your account will be credited for that amount.
+This Board is composed of faculty, staff, and students who may decide to void, reduce, increase, or allow your original citation to stand as written.

 Office of Public Safety